Radiology Germantown MD

 A 3-D Medical Image

-When you need a CT scan near Germantown MD, contact The Radiology Clinic for an efficient and technologically advanced imaging procedure.
+When you need a CT scan in Germantown MD, contact The Radiology Clinic for an efficient and technologically advanced imaging procedure.
 This type of medical imaging is appropriate for diagnosing conditions such as cancer or infection.
 These are the parts of the body that are viewable with this three-dimensional medical image:

-Before arriving at The Radiology Clinic for a CT scan near Germantown MD, we advise patients to avoid consuming food for two to four hours before the test.
+Before arriving at The Radiology Clinic for a CT scan in Germantown MD, we advise patients to avoid consuming food for two to four hours before the test.
 In addition, stop drinking beverages for one hour before the procedure to make it easier to remain comfortable throughout the examination.
 For CT scans, you may need to remove your clothing and eyeglasses before putting on a hospital gown in order to recline on a specialized table for the testing procedure.
 A CT scan is used on different ages of patients, including infants, teenagers, and senior citizens.

 Digital X-ray Germantown MD

-Conditions Diagnosed Using Digital X-rays
+Conditions Diagnosed Using Digital X-ray

 - Broken bones – in fingers, arms, and other body parts